What makes a complex a virtual resolution?

 \section{Invariance of Saturated Fitting Ideals}

-Between this section and Section~\ref{sec:fittresults}, we record the groundwork of tools for an alternative proof of Theorem~\ref{mainthm}, using $B$-saturated Fitting ideals in the Cox ring $S$ of a smooth projective toric variety $X$.
+Between this section and Section~\ref{sec:fittresults}, we record the groundwork of tools for an alternative proof of the reverse direction of Theorem~\ref{mainthm}, using $B$-saturated Fitting ideals in the Cox ring $S$ of a smooth projective toric variety $X$.
 Here, we present some facts about the $B$-saturation of Fitting ideals of an $S$-module.
-The Fitting ideals of a finitely-generated module $M$ over a Noetherian ring can be calculated by a free presentation $F \xrightarrow{\varphi} G \rightarrow M \rightarrow 0$.
+The Fitting ideals of a finitely-generated module $M$ over a Noetherian ring can be calculated by a free presentation

 Let $r$ denote the rank of $G$.
-The $i$th Fitting ideal $\Fitt_i(M)$ is defined to be $I_{r-i}(\varphi)$.
+The {\textbf{$i$th Fitting ideal of $M$}}, $\Fitt_i(M)$, is defined to be $I_{r-i}(\varphi)$.
 This ideal is independent of the free presentation \cite{Fitting}.

-We now atapt this idea of Fitting ideals to virtual presentations of a $\Pic(X)$-graded $S$-module $M$, beginning with the invariance of the $B$-saturated Fitting ideals.
-We then produce further facts about saturated Fitting ideals that mirrors the classical theory of Fitting ideals.
+We now adapt this idea of Fitting ideals to virtual presentations of a $\Pic(X)$-graded $S$-module $M$, beginning with the invariance of the $B$-saturated Fitting ideals.
+We then produce further facts about saturated Fitting ideals that mirror the classical theory of Fitting ideals.